sharovatov/sharovatov-blogsource/src/documents/posts/2014-05-mixed-security-content.html.md

   !(IE9 UI security warning)[http://sharovatov.ru/screenshots/iframe-ie9-2]

 [3] win8 Metro IE10 doesn’t have any UI for showing mixed security content

+[flash-IE11] if you look closely at the screenshot, you’ll see that IE11 blocks the flash object from downloading but the loading spinner never stops rotating.
+Which, combined with the IE’s usual ”Only secure content is displayed” dialog makes http-based flash on https pages almost unuseable.

+[flash-xhr-IE11] As you can see on the screenshot, though the cross-domain request was done from flash object to a **http** resource, no warnings are logged in the console.log, no UI changes occur, IE11 considers the page perfectly secured and safe.
+Safari does the same — silently loads the data and all seems to be secure.
+But Firefox and Chrome follow their own logics here — if anything is loaded from an insecure source, browser warns the user.

 iOS Safari doesn't have any "insecure mixed content" icon, it just doesn't show the padlock icon at all if any mixed security content is present on the page while loading all the resources. -- double check --